ajenhl/tacl/docs/source/index.rst

    Note that the output format is simply plain text.
 If you already have plain text files, then this step is not necessary.
-The processing is also specific to the style of TEI XML used by the CBETA corpus as per the 2011 CD release.
+The processing both the style of TEI XML used by the CBETA corpus as per their `GitHub repository`_ (the default) and as per the 2011 CD release.

 2. Generate the n-grams that will be used in the analysis (:doc:`tacl ngrams </scripts/tacl-ngrams>`).
 This is typically the slowest part